Power of Attorney For Child/Minor: Law & Basics (Free Forms)

 Signing Requirements

-Signing requirements for a minor power of attorney also vary by state.
-This table lists the various U.S. states and their applicable child power of attorney signing requirements.
-To ensure you create a valid power of attorney form for your child, confirm with your relevant state-specific signing requirements.
+Signing requirements for a minor POA also vary by state.
+This table lists the various U.S. states and their applicable signing requirements.
+To ensure you create a valid POA form for your child, confirm with your relevant state-specific signing requirements.

 StateRequirements